Powerlearnproject/se-day1-assignment-Denis-tech-jpg/README.md

 Software engineering refers to the systematic application of engineering principles to software development.
 It involves designing, developing, testing, deploying, and maintaining software in a structured and efficient manner.
-Software engineering makes sure that the software systems are reliable, scalable, and maintainable.
+Software engineering makes sure that the software systems are reliable, scalable and maintainable.
 Importance of Software Engineering in the Technology Industry i).
 Enhances Software Quality – It ensures software is efficient, secure and bug-free. ii).Improves Efficiency – It follows best practices, reducing development time and associated costs.